Nevello Yoseke: Club career

 In 2015, after his time in the Montreal Impact Academy he signed with FC Montreal of the second-tier USL, the second team of the Impact.
 He made his debut on August 29, as a substitute, against the Harrisburg City Islanders.

 In 2017, he joined Swedish third division side Oskarshamns AIK.

-Afterwards, he joined French club AS Saint-Priest on trial for three months, however he encountered visa issues and was unable to be signed.
+Afterwards, he joined French club Saint-Priest on trial for three months, however he encountered visa issues and was unable to be signed.
 He subsequently returned to Canada and trained with his hometown club Ottawa Fury FC of the USL Championship.

 In April 2019, he signed with AFC Ann Arbor of the American fourth tier National Premier Soccer League.

 After the season, he returned to Canada, playing with Ottawa South United in League1 Ontario.

-He subsequently returned to AS Saint-Priest before returning to Canada in June 2020.
+He subsequently returned to Saint-Priest before returning to Canada in June 2020.
 He returned to Ottawa South United, now part of the Première Ligue de soccer du Québec.

 In 2021, he began the season with the Des Moines Menace of USL League Two, before moving to the Dayton Dutch Lions of USL League Two, before ending it with Kalamazoo FC.

 Late in 2021, he joined New Amsterdam FC in National Independent Soccer Association.

-In 2022, he played amateur soccer with Gloucester Celtic, helping them win the Challenge Trophy, as Canadian national amateur champions.
+In 2022, he played amateur soccer with Gloucester Celtic FC, helping them win their second Challenge Trophy, as Canadian national amateur champions.

+On April 7, 2023, Yoseke returned to professional play by signing with Monterey Bay FC of the USL Championship.
+He left Monterey Bay following their 2023 season.